Performing the Lumbar Puncture (Part 2)

 Normal and Abnormal Cerebrospinal Fluid

 Normal Cerebrospinal Fluid The photos shown here is that of normal cerebrospinal fluid after a lumbar puncture.
-Normal cerebrospinal fluid is colourless and odorless.
+Normal cerebrospinal fluid is colourlessĀ and odorless.
 Xanthochromia The cerebrospinal fluid here shows xanthochromia (Figure 1), meaning of yellow discolorization.
-Presence of xanthrochromia means that there is presence of ...
+Presence of xanthrochromia means that there is presence of red cells in the cerebrospinal fluid.
+With time, the red…

 Meningitis